 We need to relearn how to read books in the digital age.
 Online reading is a different experience than physical print.

 For one, the digital experience is stickier because of its dopamine-hitting bells and whistles.
-We are constantly shifting between articles, apps, and text messages, hijacked by the latest gaze of entertainment.
-It's the equivalent of flipping TV channels.
+We constantly shift between articles, apps, and text messages, hijacked by the latest entertaining gaze.
+It’s the equivalent of flipping TV channels.

 Writes Canadian author and journalist Michael Harris:

 “Online life makes me into a different kind of reader – a cynical one.
 I scrounge, now, for the useful fact; I zero in on the shareable link.
 My attention – and thus my experience – fractures.
 Online reading is about clicks, and comments, and points.
 When I take that mindset and try to apply it to a beaten-up paperback, my mind bucks.”

 Since physical books lack immediate stimuli, reading requires an entirely different mindset.
 It enforces focus and patience.
 Said Harris: “I do think old, book-oriented styles of reading opened the world to me – by closing it.
 And new, screen-oriented styles of reading seem to have the opposite effect: They close the world to me, by opening it.”